 Retribution versus Rehabilitation as Motives for Support of Offender’s Punishment: The Moderating Role of a Malleable versus Fixed Mindset

-On May 25, 2020, the world was shocked by the killing of George Floyd, an African-American who was choked to death by a White police officer when arrested for alleged use of a counterfeit $20 bill.
-The video depicting the arrest and death of Floyd went viral and sparked worldwide protest.
-Later, it turned out that Derek Chauvin, the police officer who caused Floyd's death had amassed 18 citations for professional misconduct during his 19 years of service, none of which impeded his career.
-One can wonder whether an earlier sanction to those misdeeds might be legitimate in order to do justice or might have altered his ulterior behavior, thus preventing the tragic incident.
-More specifically, what might be the motivations for sanctioning misconduct, or neglecting to sanction it?
-In the present work, we examine whether the interplay between motives underlying demands for justice, on the one hand, and the belief in the human capacity to change, on the other, can influence people's responses toward offender’s punishment.
+On May 25, 2020, the world expressed shock in response to the killing of George Floyd, an African-American who was choked to death by a White police officer when arrested for the alleged use of a counterfeit $20 bill.
+The video depicting the arrest and death of Floyd went viral and sparked protests worldwide.
+Later, the world learned that Derek Chauvin, the police officer who caused Floyd's death had amassed 18 citations for professional misconduct during his 19 years of service, none of which had impeded his career.
+One may wonder whether an earlier sanction for those misdeeds might have been legitimate in the name of justice or might have altered his future behavior, thus preventing the tragic incident.
+More specifically, what might have been the motivations for either sanctioning misconduct or neglecting to do so?
+In the present work, we examined whether the interplay between motives underlying demands for justice, on the one hand, and the belief in the human capacity for change, on the other, could influence people's responses regarding an offender’s punishment.

-More specifically, the present research seeks to investigate, first, the influence of two competing motives for obtaining justice (retribution vs. rehabilitation) on observers' reactions to misconduct.
-Second, and more importantly, this research aims to investigate whether people’s mindset, either fixed or malleable, moderates the specific influence of these two motives.
-Given that retribution is inherently oriented toward the past that cannot be changed (give the offenders what they deserve; offense’s retaliation), whereas rehabilitation is inherently oriented towards the future that can be changed (transforms the offenders who no longer want to commit the offense), we reasoned that observers’ mindset (fixed vs. malleable) will moderate the specific influence of these motives on their support for offender’s punishment.
+More specifically, the present research sought to investigate the influence of two competing motives for obtaining justice (retribution vs. rehabilitation) on observers' reactions to misconduct.
+More importantly, this research additionally aimed to investigate whether people’s mindset, either fixed or malleable, would moderate the specific influence of these two motives.
+Given that retribution is inherently oriented toward a past that cannot be changed (give offenders what they deserve; offense’s retaliation) and rehabilitation is inherently oriented toward a future that can be changed (transform offenders to people who no longer want to commit the offense), we reasoned that observers’ mindsets (fixed vs. malleable) would moderate the specific influence of these motives on their support for an offender’s punishment.

 Motives for Seeking Justice

-When rules or norms are violated, the intuitive judgment concerning punishment and restorative justice is based primarily on retribution, which purportedly punishes the offender on the grounds of deserts or vengeance (Carlsmith, 2006; Gerber & Jackson, 2013 Robinson & Darley, 2007).
+When rules or norms are violated, the intuitive perspective regarding punishment and restorative justice is based primarily on retribution, which purportedly punishes the offender on the grounds of deserts or vengeance (Carlsmith, 2006; Gerber & Jackson, 2013; Robinson & Darley, 2007).
 The motive underlying the demand for retribution focuses on wrongful past action (Von Hirsch, 1986) and reflects backward-looking considerations (Goodwin & Gromet, 2014).
 According to Kant (1952/1790), a punishment is deemed just only if it is proportional to the offender’s internal wickedness.
 It is possible to extend the attribution of wickedness to refer not only to the specific offense but also to the offender's character (Kelly, 1955; Heider, 1958).
 Indeed, wrongdoing can be used as evidence of the offender's bad moral character (Kershnar, 2001).